Audrey Green Rogers - Associate Professor

 In 2011, Patusky received the “SNHU Science Literacy for 21st Century Learners and the Building Content Grant" and in 2009, the ''Knowledge Background for Elementary School Teachers of Science.''

-Dr. Margaret Cotter Harris has been with SNHU as an associate professor in the School of Education since 2007.
+Dr. Margaret Cotter Harris has been with SNHU as an associate professor in the School of Education since 2007 and became a full professor in 2013.
 Prior to working at SNHU, she served as the assistant superintendent for curriculum and instruction at Martha’s Vineyard Public Schools.
 She has 27 years of full-time teaching experience on the secondary level.

 Harris serves on the University Curriculum Committee and as chair of the School of Education Curriculum Committee.

 She received her Bachelor of Science in Education from Boston State College, MALS from Boston University with an emphasis in African studies and received her Doctorate of Education in 2003 from the University of Massachusetts with an emphasis on Curriculum Development.
 She was awarded National Board Professional Teaching Certification: Adolescence and Young Adulthood/Social Studies-History in 2003.

 Marilyn Fenton - Associate Professor

 Dr. Marilyn Fenton is an associate professor of education and has been with SNHU since 2004.
 She previously served at Southern New Hampshire University as a visiting professor of English.
 Prior to coming to SNHU, Fenton taught high school English for 12 years.
 She currently serves on the Common Book Committee, the Honors Committee, the General Education Committee and is the MAT in English co-chair.
 She recently presented ''Integrating the Visual Arts in the High School English Curriculum.''